Documentation

 changed- only issue a request if the value of the element has changeddelay:<time interval>- wait the given amount of time (e.g.1s) before issuing the request.
 If the event triggers again, the countdown is reset.throttle:<time interval>- wait the given amount of time (e.g.1s) before issuing the request.
 Unlikedelayif a new event occurs before the time limit is hit the event will be discarded, so the request will trigger at the end of the time period.from:<CSS Selector>- listen for the event on a different element.
 This can be used for things like keyboard shortcuts.
 Note that this CSS selector is not re-evaluated if the page changes.

-You can use these attributes to implement many common UX patterns, such as Active Search:
+You can use these features to implement many common UX patterns, such as Active Search:

 <input type="text" name="q"